mxro/maxrohde-web/content/posts/2011/2011-02-25-automatic-refresh-of-projects-in-eclipse/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'Automatic Refresh of Projects in Eclipse'
+date: '2011-02-25'
 categories:
-- java
+  - 'java'
-date: "2011-02-25"
-title: Automatic Refresh of Projects in Eclipse
 ---

 I am working with the Maven Eclipse Plugin, the [Maven Bundle Plugin](http://felix.apache.org/site/apache-felix-maven-bundle-plugin-bnd.html) and the eclipse PDE.